JamesFormosa/security_and_compliance_with_lambda/4 - Resources/README.md

 2. Name the layer boto3\_1\_10\_28 and upload the python.zip file located in the boto3\_1\_10\_28 subdirectory in the Resources section of this repo.
 3. Select Python 3.7 and Python 3.8 for runtimes and click Create.

-An EC2 startup script that thi lab utilizes will download artillery runfiles from an S3 bucket cretated by the script.
+An EC2 startup script that this lab utilizes will download artillery runfiles from an S3 bucket cretated by the script.
 Do the following to upload those files to that bucket.

-1. Navigate to the resources section of the CloudFormation stack and click through to that bucket.
+1. Navigate to the resources section of the CloudFormation stack and click through to that bucket (ResourceId = ArtilleryFilesBucket).
 2. Upload the files located in the artillery\_run\_files subdirectory in the Resources section of this repo.

 3 - AWS Service Catalog